Hello Future Online TSB Player,

 Setting up Netplay and TPC...

 Now we're ready to rock and roll and play someone online!
 But how do you find people to play?

-The best place to start your online Tecmo career is the Tecmo Players Circuit (TPC).
-This is the place to find opponents for games.
+One of the places to start your online Tecmo career is the Tecmo Players Circuit (TPC).
+This is the place to upload your pickup game results.
 The site is located here.

 First, you'll need to register an account on the TPC website.
 Simply click "Register" located on the left side of the website, and then enter a Username and E-mail Address.
 A password will be e-mailed to that address, so please be sure to use a real one!

 While you are waiting for your TPC password to be e-mailed to you, take this opportunity to create a Discord account, if you don't already have one.
 That can be done here.
-Discord is the primary means of communication for online Tecmo players.
+Discord is the primary means of communication for online Tecmo players and where to find pickup games.
 Once you are registered for a Discord account, there are a number of ways you can access Discord.
 There is a web-based client here, which does not involve any kind of download or installation.
 If you're interested in installing something on your computer, grab a Windows or Mac client here .

 Alright, back to TPC!
 After you get the e-mailed password to your TPC account, head back to the main TPC page and log-in.
 On the left, you will see something that says "MyTPC."
 That's where you want to go.
 In that page, you'll see the default black Tecmo silhouette player portrait, and a summary of your profile.
 Go ahead and click "Edit Profile."
 Feel free to edit your profile as you like.
 Also, it's probably a good idea to change your password to something you'll remember.